ZinggJM/GxEPD/ConnectingHardware.md

 # GxEPD
 A simple E-Paper display library with common base class and separate IO class for Arduino.

+- With full Graphics and Text support using Adafruit_GFX

-## For SPI e-paper displays from Dalian Good Display
+- For SPI e-paper displays from Dalian Good Display
-## and SPI e-paper boards from Waveshare
+- and SPI e-paper boards from Waveshare

 ### important note :
-### - these displays are for 3.3V supply and 3.3V data lines
+- these displays are for 3.3V supply and 3.3V data lines
-### - never connect data lines directly to 5V Arduino data pins, use e.g. 4k7/10k resistor divider
+- never connect data lines directly to 5V Arduino data pins, use e.g. 4k7/10k resistor divider
 - series resistor only is not enough for reliable operation (back-feed effect through protection diodes)
+- 4k7/10k resistor divider may not work with flat cable extensions or Waveshare 4.2 board, use level converter then
-### - do not forget to connect GND
+- do not forget to connect GND

 ## mapping suggestions